 Welcome to ACT!

 The American College of Thessaloniki (ACT) is the tertiary division of Anatolia, a private, not-for-profit educational institution founded in 1886.
-ACT is an independent American institution chartered in the State of Massachusetts and accredited by the New England Association of Schools and Colleges (NEASC).
+ACT is an independent American institution chartered in the State of Massachusetts and accredited by the New England Commission of Higher Education (NECHE).
 ACT also holds EU program validation and has been granted a license by the Greek government to operate as a private post-secondary College.

 ACT is a vibrant learning community, where students of 20 different nationalities meet a highly diverse faculty body to engage in discourse characterized by sharing and mutual respect.
 In addition to knowledge acquisition, the hallmarks of the ACT experience are critical inquiry and service to others.
 The ACT curriculum promotes open inquiry in a conscious and systematic way, in order to broaden students’ horizons, cultivate their talents, enhance their understanding of the world, and prepare them for a life of empathy.